-Senior Police Officer Dan Whitney of Wilton, CT, responded to what he thought might be a routine car crash during the early morning hours of his patrol.
-But upon arriving at the scene, the officer quickly discovered a life or death situation.
+Senior Police Officer Dan Whitney of Wilton, Conn., responded to what he thought might be a routine car crash during the early morning hours of his patrol in 2016.
+Upon arriving at the scene, the officer quickly discovered a life or death situation.

 Newly released bodycam footage revealed the harrowing scene as Whitney pulled up to a vehicle completely engulfed in flames.
 Inside the car sat two individuals unable to open their crushed doors.